Nintendo: 2025–present: Nintendo Switch 2

 The successor to the Switch, the Nintendo Switch 2, was released on 5 June 2025.
 It has a larger display and more internal storage than the original Switch.
 It has updated graphics, controllers, and social features.
 It supports 1080p resolution and a 120 Hz refresh rate in handheld or tabletop mode, and 4K resolution with a 60 Hz refresh rate when docked.
 On 10 June, Nintendo reported that the Switch 2 had sold more than 3.5 million units worldwide, becoming the fastest selling console in history, overtaking the previous record-holder, the PlayStation 2.
+On 27 November 2025, Nintendo announced that it would acquire Bandai Namco Studios Singapore through a share transfer with Bandai Namco Studios starting with an 80% stake on 1 April 2026, followed by the rest of its stake when operations have stabilized.
+Following this, BNSS would rebrand to Nintendo Studios Singapore.

-In September 2025, Nintendo announced that the sequel to The Super Mario Bros.
-Movie, titled The Super Mario Galaxy Movie, is scheduled to be released on 3 April 2026.
+The sequel to The Super Mario Bros.
+Movie, titled The Super Mario Galaxy Movie, was released on 1 April 2026 and has earned over $1 billion in the box office.

 Products

 Nintendo's central focus is the research, development, production, and distribution of entertainment products—primarily video game software and hardware and card games.
 Its main markets are Japan, America, and Europe, and more than 70% of its total sales come from the latter two territories.
 As of May 2025, Nintendo's game consoles have sold over 860 million units, for which more than 5.9 billion video games have been sold globally.